marev711/macreport/README.md

   <h3 align="center">macreport</h3>

   <p align="center">
-    Collection of script to run of a Raspberry Pi to monitor and visualize MAC addresses connected to your local network
+    Collection of script to run on a Raspberry Pi to monitor and visualize MAC addresses connected to your local WiFi network.
   </p>
 </p>